senzing-garage/kubernetes-demo/docs/azure-helm-rabbitmq-mssql/README.md

 ## Overview

-This repository illustrates a reference implementation of Senzing using PostgreSQL as the underlying database.
+This repository illustrates a reference implementation of Senzing using Microft SQL Database as the underlying database.

 The instructions show how to set up a system that: